 Not long ago, it was believed that our brains were incapable of change throughout our entire lifespan.
-It was thought that our brain’s structure and development was mostly permanent following infancy and childhood.
+It was thought that our brain’s structure and development were mostly permanent following infancy and childhood.
 Decades of research have revolutionized our comprehension of the human brain, allowing for better recovery outcomes for patients with neurological injuries.

 Our central nervous system (CNS) is comprised of our brain and spinal cord.
-After injuries to our CNS, such as a Traumatic Brain Injury (TBI) and Spinal Cord Injury (SCI), we now incorporate principles of neuroplasticity as a key to recovery.
+After injuries to our CNS, such as Traumatic Brain Injury (TBI) and Spinal Cord Injury (SCI), we now incorporate principles of neuroplasticity as a key to recovery.

 What is neuroplasticity?

 Neuroplasticity is the ability of our brain and spinal cord to continuously rewire new neuron pathways to enhance motor learning following an injury.
-Our brain is the command center of our body, and neurons are different cells which specialize in communicating feedback from your body to your mind.
-Our brains have the capacity to form new neural circuits in response to ongoing activity.
+This means that the brain has the capacity to form new neural circuits in response to ongoing activity.
 These connections are constantly becoming stronger or weaker in response to stimulation, learning, and experience.

 How can Neulife Rehab support neuroplasticity?